 Students can compete in Skier X, Alpine Ski, Snowboard X, Snowboard GS, Moguls and Cross Country events over a four day event.
 They can enter as individual competitors in these events and the School encourages all students to also compete as a team.

 Students from Years 2 - 12 can compete at the Championships.
 If the students finish in the top 10 individually or top 5 team places they are eligible to compete in the State Championships in late August.
 The National Championships alternate between NSW and Victorian ski fields in early September.

 The School has achieved great success both in individual and team events at all levels of the Snow Sports Championships.

 After school tennis lessons are available to Junior School students in both Dee Why and Bayview campuses.
 The School is affiliated with Collaroy Tennis Club, who provide both onsite lessons at St Luke's and at the Collaroy Tennis Centre.
-For information regarding these Tennis lessons, please click on the adjacent PDF.

 St Luke's has a proud history in Water Polo having played since the School's inception.
 In 2017 St Luke's will field a number of teams in the Northern Suburbs Schools Water Polo Association.